-A common distinction in neural networks is between supervised and unsupervised learning.
+We've noted common distinction in neural networks is between supervised and unsupervised learning.
 The heteroassociative network was supervised, in the sense that a "teacher" supplies the proper output to associate with the input.
-Learning in autoassociative networks is unsupervised in the sense that they just take in inputs, and try to organize an internal representation based the inputs.
+Learning in autoassociative networks is unsupervised in the sense that they just take in inputs, and try to organize an internal representation based on the inputs.